Z2PackDev/bands-inspect/doc/source/index.rst

 Installation
 ~~~~~~~~~~~~

-You can install this tool with with pip:
+You can install this tool with pip:

 .. code ::